 A mother-daughter college tour that tests their relationship in hilarious ways—with a few surprises along the way.

 Characters: ★★★ 1/2

-Many thanks to Random House Publishing Group - Ballantine via NetGalley for an ARC in exchange for an honest review.
+Thank you to St Martin's Press via NetGalley for an ARC of this title in exchange for an honest review.